n0rthface43/Ball/_posts/2024-12-07-Expected-threat.md

   }
 </style>
 Football is a low-scoring sport where goals are rare, but <em>passes </em> and <em> carries </em>  dominate the action.
 During EURO last summer, an incredible 45,630 passes and 44,139 carries were completed.
 This article explores which of these actions add the most value—and identifies the players excelling at them.
 Using <em> position-based expected threat </em> (xT), I will answer key questions, such as:
-- Is there a correlation between xT and winning?
+- Is there a connection between xT and winning?
-- Which teams and players created the most xT per game during EURO 2024?
+- Which teams and players created most xT per game during EURO 2024?
-- Which player positions are most efficient at creating xT?
-There are different types of expected threat.
-On-ball-value, possession-value, position- and action-based expected threat are a few.
+- Which player positions are most efficient at creating xT?<br> Inside football analytics there are different versions of expected threat.
+On-ball-value, possession-value, position- and action-based expected threat are examples.
 I will briefly go through position-based expected threat before using the metric to evaluate players. <br>
 ### Position-based expected threat
 Position-based expected threat assigns a <em> value </em> to each point on the pitch.
 That value is the expected threat, or xT.
 This value is the probability of scoring either directly from that position, or after moving the ball elsewhere before ball is lost or out of play.
 David Sumpter from Twelve have written a great article about this.
 You can read more [here](([https://soccermatics.readthedocs.io/en/latest/lesson4/xTPos.html])).
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/203f262a-a956-484a-b12f-3b65a1e2f393" alt="L4" style="max-width:80%;"/>
 </div> Figure 1.
 Grid from The Athletic.
 Worville, Tom.
 (2021)

-The grid above is an example with xT values for all locations on the pitch, divided into bins. xT-values in each bin is set from 0.0 - 1.0.
-Attacking from left to right, values obviously increase close to opposition goal.
-Outside the box location(A) have a value of 0,034.
-This means scoring directly from here or scoring after moving the ball to another location is given a 3,4 % chance.
-If ball is moved from (A) to (B) we can calculate xT.
-The xT-value is the difference between those two values. <br>
+The grid above is an example with xT values divided into bins. xT-values are set from 0-1.
+A value of 1.0 means that every action from that location would result in a goal, either directly from a shot or indirectly after moving the ball elsewhere.
+Values obviously increase closer to the opposition goal (Attacking from left ot right in figure).
+Location (A) has a value of 0.034.
+This means scoring directly from here or scoring after moving the ball to another location has a 3.4% chance.
+If the ball is moved from (A) to (B), we can calculate xT as follows:
-$$
+\[
 xT = xT(B) - xT(A) \\[5pt]
-xT = 0.134 - 0.0134 = 0.1
+xT = 0.134 - 0.034 = 0.1
-$$
+\]

-The player moving the ball is credited with 0,1 xT, increasing the chance for his team scoring by 10 %.
+The player moving the ball is credited with 0.1 xT, increasing the team's chance of scoring by 10%.

 ### The grid
 While the grid in Figure 1 uses a 16x12 layout, this analysis uses a 12x8 grid taken from McKay Johns' github (link in description).
 Credit to him for his valuable sharing and contributions.
 The grid is bases on data from multiple seasons.
 The numbers in the grid represent values for each location on the pitch.
 Calculating probabilities of the ball moving to different locations is the foundation for calculating xT.
 "Moving the ball" can be splitted into three different football actions; passes, carries and dribbles.
 Dribbles on avergage only make up 0.94% of football match events, while passes (28%) and carries (23%) are what happens most often in a match [(Hudl/Statsbomb).([https://github.com/statsbomb/open-data/blob/master/doc/StatsBomb%20Open%20Data%20Specification%20v1.1.pdf]).
 With a foundational understanding of xT, let’s dive into real-world applications.